slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

 Check :ref:`firmware troubleshooting <blackfin firmware troubleshooting>` if you run into issues while programming firmware.

+Always ensure that the client and server software are of the same release.

 #.
 Program from console
     .. code-block:: bash